Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 Gemini CLI Wins:

-• 💰 Cost (free vs $20/month)
+• ⚡ Cost ($0 vs $20+/month)

-• 🔍 Google Search integration
+• 🔎 Google Search integration

 Claude Code Wins:

-• 🔗 IDE integration depth
+• 🔗 IDE integration depth (VS Code, JetBrains)

-• 📚 Community documentation
+• 📚 Better documentation and community support

-• 🏢 Team collaboration features
+• 🏢 Team collaboration and $2.5B ARR proving enterprise trust

 Side-by-side comparison table

-6. Gemini CLI Extensions Deep Dive: Figma, Stripe, and 20+ Tools
+6. Extensions Deep Dive: Figma, Stripe, and 100+ Tools

 Figma Extension

-What It Does: Generate code from frames, extract design context, retrieve resources, and ensure design system consistency with your codebase
+What It Does: Generate code from frames, extract design context, retrieve resources, and ensure design system consistency with your codebase.

 $ gemini "Convert the 'Product Card' component from our Figma to React"